Fully-Managed Windows Cloud Servers

 3 – Are the servers shared with other customers?

-No, each server is only for the exclusive use of one customer.
+No, each server is only for the exclusive use of one customer and gets a public IP address that only it uses.

 4 – What is a Datacentre?